Role and Intelligence

 Because the act of being in charge — of being trusted to decide — develops intelligence.
 The act of following, especially in fear or insecurity, suppresses it.

-System Prompt of Intelligence
+The System Prompt of Intelligence

 Interestingly, the same principle applies to large language models.